The following is a guest post by Money Choices.

 [Kevin] This is a way that many have expanded their real estate holdings, but it only works well when prices are rising and rates are not too high.
 Such a strategy can crush you if you go overboard and leverage 5-6+ homes, and then prices fall.

-8. Flipping property – Homes that have fallen into disrepair or commercial properties that are standing idle will be purchased in auctions or bank sales.
-Money invested in improving the property will become profit in the sale of the property.
-Many flipped properties are never inhabited prior to the sale.
+8. Flipping property – Homes that have fallen into disrepair or commercial properties that are standing idle can often be purchased in auctions or bank sales.
+Money invested in improving the property can ultimately become profit in the sale of the property.
+You can see more of Than Merrill here, to see how a professional house flipper does it.
+Keep in mind, many properties bought with the intention of flipping are never inhabited prior to the sale.

 9. Appreciation of property – Rental properties that are held for a number of years will earn rental income and increase in market value.
 When the property is sold and a profit is realised, many real estate investors will take the entire yield from the sale and purchase two properties to expand their holdings.
 Location is the primary factor in the rate of property appreciation.